sjanhunen/dokimazo/papers/one-question.rst

 If you had the opportunity to meet God face to face and ask one question, what would it be?

-In Mark 12, we read about three different religious leaders of Israel that had this opportunity.
-One was a Pharisee, one was a Sadducee, and one was a Scribe.
-Based on what is recorded, it's unlikely that any of these men actually thought this was their chance to ask God a question.
-But their inability to perceive this does not change the fact that they were talking with the God of Israel, the One whom they thought they were serving.
-It's fun for us to watch the situation unfold with this knowledge.
-They saw him as an up and coming leader and a threat.
+When Christ was walking on the earth, three religious leaders from the nation of Israel unknowingly each had this very opportunity.
+This encounter is recorded in scripture in Mark 12.
+When we look back upon this with a full understanding of who Jesus is, it's actually a very ironc scene.

+These leaders of the time saw Him as an up and coming leader and a threat.
 We know Him as the Son of God.
-This difference leads to quite the ironic encounter.
 The leaders were well aware that Jesus was speaking out against them.
 They wanted to arrest Him, but couldn't due to the popularity that Jesus had among the people.
 So they decided on a different strategy: trying to trap Him with His own words.
 Put another way: they decided to try to trick God by asking Him hard questions.

 .. sidebar:: Main Points

-	- If we focus on the wrong things, the truth becomes unrecognizable
+   There is significant wisdom behind each of the answers Christ gives.
+He takes what was intended to be a trap and turns it into powerful teaching.

 The Pharisee
 ------------

 The Pharisee's question was focused on a political issue.
 This sect was so zealous about following the law, that they added significant layers of tradition to it in their attempt to avoid breakging it.

-Ironically, they were the most religious but also the farthest from the heart of what God intended.

-They were using this to try to trap Jesus.

 The Sadducee
 ------------